-These are some of the questions I have encountered as the new Head of Purnell School.
 As Purnell concludes its 50th year, it is an opportune time for us to reflect on our roots as a pioneer in progressive education and create a new vision for the future.

 One way we have begun the process of respecting the past and creating a vision for the future at Purnell is by developing a shared understanding of what terms like “innovation” and “change” mean.
 In The Other Side of Innovation, Vijay Govindarajan and Chris Trimble suggest that there are two forces at work within organizations that sometimes make it difficult for schools to change.
 In fact, Govindarajan and Trimble suggest that “Organizations are not designed for innovation.”
 On the one hand, you have Performance Engines whose major goals are productivity, efficiency, repetition, and accountability.
 These goals, although critical, make it difficult for innovation to grow.
 Innovation calls for trial and error with room to make mistakes.
 How can organizations reconcile these two forces and move in alignment toward a vision that is relevant and sustainable?
 This is exactly the work Purnell is engaged in.